Restrainite/restrainite.github.io/usage.md

 a `DynamicValueVariable<VoiceMode>` component with the same name, to set a value.
 Unless otherwise noted, the smallest value is used, if more than one exists.

+### Control objects

 If you create a grabbable control object, we recommend to use the tag `RestrainiteRemote` on the object root.
 This helps with the restrictions
 `Deny Grabbing By Slot Tags` and similar.
+Because of the high amount of features this mod provides, we recommend that you don't create a control object, that shows all the restrictions as separate options.
+They should be grouped into presets, so it is not too overwhelming for the users of your control object.
+For example group all interaction restrictions into one preset.

+### Quickly change preset in config

 The `DynamicVariableSpace` `Restrainite Status` in Userspace contains a `DynamicValueVariable<string>` named `Preset` to easily read and change the current preset selected on the configuration screen.

-Restrictions are disabled, if a local world is focused.
+This can be added to an UI Element, that can be added to the dashboard.

 ### How to use By Slot Tags restrictions